cat-yarosl/ciphersafe/README.md

-# Password Manager
+# Cipher Safe

-Password Manager is a web application that allows users to securely store, manage, and search for their passwords.
+Cipher Safe is a web application that allows users to securely store, manage, and search for their passwords.
 The application uses encryption to protect passwords and provides a user-friendly interface for managing them.

 ## Features